ydydsnyd/mono/doc/docs/reference/server-push.md

 ### `mutations`

-An array of mutations to be applied to the server.
-The `id` is a sequential per-client unsigned integer.
+An array of mutations to be applied to the server, each having:

+- `id`: A sequential per-client unsigned integer.
 Each mutation will have an ID exactly one greater than the previous one in the list.
-The `name` is the name of the mutator that was invoked (e.g., from [Replicache.mutate](api/classes/Replicache#mutate)).
-The `args` are the arguments that were passed to the mutator.
+- `name`: The name of the mutator that was invoked (e.g., from [Replicache.mutate](api/classes/Replicache#mutate)).
+- `args`: The arguments that were passed to the mutator.
+- `timestamp`: The [`DOMHighResTimeStamp`](https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp) from the source client when the mutation was initially run.
+This field is not currently used by the protocol.

 ### `profileID`